Impurity with a resonance in the vicinity of the Fermi energy: Density of the Fermi gas

 In the limit $r\to\infty$, the function $\cos\big(2kr+2\delta(k)\big)$ oscillates so rapidly that it contributes to the integration only over an incomplete period directly at the Fermi surface.
 Therefore, for any scattering phase shift $\delta(k)$, we can write

 where we define $\Delta \rho(r)\equiv \pi\rho(r)-k_F$.
-This universal behavior of the density function is called Friedel oscillations~\cite{Friedel}.
-The Friedel oscillations were proven to be a powerful observable for the properties of a many-body environment,~e.g.,~within quasiparticle interference technique~\cite{Friedel_bath_1,Friedel_bath_2,Friedel_bath_3}, or the defect itself~\cite{Friedel_impurity}.
-In this respect, any noticeable modification in the behavior of the density oscillations can be used as a probe of the system.
+This long-range behavior of the density function is called the Friedel oscillations~\cite{Friedel}.
+Its universality is not only of a theoretical interest; it also suggests observables for understanding the many-body environment~\cite{Friedel_bath_1,Friedel_bath_2,Friedel_bath_3} or the defect itself~\cite{Friedel_impurity}.
+In general, any noticeable modification in the behavior of the density oscillations can be used as a probe of the system.

-For impurities without any internal structure, the universal density profile of Eq.~(\ref{eq_universal}) describes the density well even in the vicinity of the impurity.
-However, the resonance can strongly affect the density, and additional terms should be added to Eq.~(\ref{eq_universal}) for a faithful description of the density profile close to the impurity.
-To understand this, note that one can use $\delta(k_F)$ in the argument of Eq.~(\ref{eq_density}) only if $\delta(k_F)\simeq \delta(k_F+1/r)$.
-With a resonance at the Fermi level, this condition can be satisfied only if $r\gg k_F/\Gamma$.
+For impurities without any internal structure, Eq.~(\ref{eq_universal}) describes the density well even in the vicinity of the impurity.
+However, the resonance can strongly affect the density, and additional terms should be added to Eq.~(\ref{eq_universal}) for a faithful description of the density profile.
+To understand this, note that one can use $\delta(k_F)$ in the argument of Eq.~(\ref{eq_density}) only if $\delta(k_F)\simeq \delta(k_F\pm1/r)$.
+With a resonance at the Fermi level, this condition means that the Friedel oscillations do not describe the density profile if $r\lesssim k_F/\Gamma$.

-To illustrate this argument, we compute the density $\Delta \rho_{\mathrm{res}}(r)$, see Fig.~\ref{fig_density}.
-Panel~(a) shows the density for different values of $k_R$.
-We see that if $k_R$ is far from $k_F$, i.e., $k_R^2-k_F^2>\Gamma$, the Friedel oscillations describe the density well for almost any value of $r$.
-However, if $k_R^2-k_F^2<\Gamma$, then the resonance energy level strongly modifies the density profile, see panel (b) for which $k_R=k_F$.
+To illustrate this argument, we compute $\Delta \rho_{\mathrm{res}}(r)$~(see Fig.~\ref{fig_density}).
+Figure~\ref{fig_density}(a) shows the density for different values of $k_R$.
+We see that if $k_R$ is far from $k_F$, i.e., $|k_R^2-k_F^2|>\Gamma$, the Friedel oscillations describe the density well for almost any value of $r$.
+However, if $|k_R^2-k_F^2|<\Gamma$, then the resonance strongly modifies the density profile~[see also Fig.~\ref{fig_density}(b) where $k_R=k_F$].
 Our conclusion here is that far from the impurity, the density always exhibits the Friedel oscillations.
 However, near the defect, the density can be non-trivially deformed.
+Note that $k_R/\Gamma$ is approximately $4\,\mu$m for a bath of $^6$Li atoms with $T_F\sim1\,\mu$K and $\Gamma=0.1\,\varepsilon_F$.
+Observation of density modulations on such length scales should be possible via quantum gas microscopy~\cite{Riechers2017}.